 In today’s era, where data theft is very common, protecting the information sent over the browser can be a bit risky.
 Thankfully in the past years, browsers have managed to implement various privacy features to eliminate data theft to a minimum.
-Be it third party tracking, blocking the malicious ads, spyware, and malicious cookies.

-You can pretty much control all these privacy features.
-Among those features is the DNS-over-HTTPS (DoH).
-Google chrome has recently implemented this feature.
 The purpose of this article is to demonstrate to you how to enable DNS-over-HTTPS (DoH) in Google Chrome, including all the required information that you must know about DoH.

 Contents